-Feydor’s holy places are the open plains and areas that have not fallen to the choking way of rules and order.
+Feydor’s holy places are open plains and areas that have not fallen to the choking advance of rules and order.
 Followers sometimes construct sacred arenas to display their abilities or resolve disputes.

 Feydor’s day of celebration has no set day, but falls any time there is a lunar eclipse.
-When the “red moon” arrives, Followers of Feydor participate it the red light.
-Typically this ceremonies involve raging and savoring in blood on earth while blood reins in the sky.
-This is a somewhat problematic holy time for barbarians as it can be quite destructive to a tribe, or destroy carefully crafted treaties with neighbors, so typically battles between tribes are planned on eclipse nights so the bloodshed is fitting.
+When the “red moon” arrives, Followers of Feydor rejoice under its red light.
+Typically these ceremonies involve rage and savoring in blood spilled upon the earth while blood reigns in the sky.
+This is a somewhat problematic holy time for barbarians as it can be quite destructive- destroying carefully crafted treaties with neighbors.
+Typically, battles between tribes are planned on eclipse nights, to ensure that Feydor is watching and will bless all who fall.
 Some tribes find this too organized, and prefer to only allow some of their members to rage and appoint others as guardians of the rest of the tribe, so those raging can show their respect to Feydor but in a somewhat controlled manner.
-Still some tribes find even that to be too organized and prefer to have a general tribal rage.
-These tribes typically do not survive long before most of the members are dead and the living remainders wander the plains looking for a new tribe and home.
+Still other tribes find even this to be too organized and prefer to have a general tribal rage.
+They typically do not survive long before most of the members are dead and the living remainders wander the plains looking for a new tribe and home.
 These wanderers are said to be “Twiggle-Touched”, and are considered by some to be a plague, others as the saviours of Feydor’s followers.

-Feydor was one of the first men.
+Feydor was one of the First Men.
 He was nothing more than a mere brute, but his strength granted him numerous victories.
-He was unbiased in his effort to defeat all and be named the strongest.
-His effort soon bore fruit, as Twiggle brought him up to godhood as an example of unleashed embracing of life–he also granted Feydor the ability to rage in ways he never thought possible before.
+He was unbiased in his efforts to defeat all who challenged him and be named the strongest.
+His effort soon bore fruit, as Twiggle raised him to godhood as an example of unleashed fury, and unfettered life.
+He also granted Feydor the ability to rage in ways never thought possible.
 However, Enoth also saw Feydor as a possible tool to use in forcefully keeping the balance and wished to have Feydor for his own.
-After the imprisonment of Twiggle, Enoth acted on this desire.
+After the imprisonment of Twiggle, Enoth acted on this desire, chaining the Berserker god, and binding him.
 Now Feydor once again has his rage unleashed, and the world of men will bear this consequence for all time.

 Many have sought recognition from Feydor in their pursuit of strength and power.
 Some are consumed by the strength, others are able to take a small bit of Feydor’s power and channel it into their rage.
-The followers’ use of this rage, and the honor they give, lend strength to Feydor.
+They have proven themselves strong enough to bear the gift of Feydor- his rage.

 Correct Worship and Rites/Rituals/Requirements